Olivia Pratt-Korbel: Brother recalls fight to save sister

 Two of Ms Korbel's neighbours had been in her lounge for tea before the attack.

-Hayley Freeman said she heard loud bangs outside and said Ms Korbel went to the front door to find out what was going on, when Mr Nee, pursued by Mr Cashman, tried to get into the house.
+Hayley Freeman said she heard loud bangs outside and said Ms Korbel went to the front door to find out what was going on, when Mr Nee, pursued by the gunman, tried to get into the house.

 She said Ms Korbel tried to slam the door and block his way.